 \subsubsection{ATOM}

 ATOM consists of a linear feedback shift register (LFSR) and a non-linear feedback shift register (NFSR).
-Let the initial state of LFSR and NFSR as $L=\{l_0,l_1,\cdots, l_{68}\}$ and $B=\{b_0,b_1,\cdots,b_{89}\}$, respectively.
+Let the initial states of the LFSR and NFSR be $L=\{l_0,l_1,\cdots, l_{68}\}$ and $B=\{b_0,b_1,\cdots,b_{89}\}$, respectively.
 During encryption, the keystream bit is computed as: